marcomarino123/magnopy/docs/source/contribute/documentation.rst

 Documentation
 *************

-The documentation of Wulfric is build by |sphinx|_.
+The documentation of magnopy is build by |sphinx|_.

 .. hint::

-  The best way to get a feeling about how the documentation of Wulfric is structured is to read the source code in the "docs/source" directory and compare it's content and structure with this webpage.
+  The best way to get a feeling about how the documentation of magnopy is structured is to read the source code in the "docs/source" directory and compare it's content and structure with this webpage.
-  If you have any questions we encourage you to :ref:`contact us <support>`.
+  If you have any doubts we encourage you to :ref:`contact us <support>`.

 Documentation structure
 =======================